peredaniel/MathExpression/Documentation/INSTALLATION_GUIDE.md

 ## Swift Package Manager

-Since Xcode 11, Swift Package Manager is embedded into Xcode, so I strongly recommend using the Xcode interface to add packages.
+Since Xcode 11, Swift Package Manager is embedded into Xcode, so we strongly recommend using the Xcode interface to add packages.
 It's just a few steps:
 1. Open your project on Xcode.
 2. Open `File` in the top menu, then `Add Packages...`, and you'll see a screen like this: